-Blackberry ice-cream ripple
+Blackberry icecream ripple

 - Pour the custard into a bowl and stir in the cream.
 Pour the mixture into a plastic container and place in the freezer.
-Every couple of hours remove the container from the freezer and beating the ice-cream with a wire whisk.
+Every couple of hours remove the container from the freezer and beat the icecream with a wire whisk.
 As it begins to harden, stir in the blackberry compote to create a ripple effect.
 Leave in the freezer overnight.

-This sharp-tasting compote is good served with roasted duck breasts.
+Tip: This sharp-tasting compote is good served with roasted duck breasts.
 It may also be used in a pie made with a traditional lard pastry, soft and crumbling.
 Serve it hot from the oven and accompanied by nothing more than runny cream.